-If you're thinking about buying a new (or old!) home, our list of the "Top 10 Things to Look for When Buying a Home" can help to get your search off to the right start.
-While the number of rooms, condition of the kitchen, and size of the yard are important, there are other things to consider before you make an offer.
+If you're thinking about buying a home, this list can help get your search off on the right foot.
+While the number of rooms, condition of the kitchen, and size of the yard are important, there are other things to think over before you make an offer.
+Consider these factors.

-They say that the 3 most important things to think about when buying are home are location, location, location.
+They say that the three most important things to think about when buying are home are location, location, location.

 You can live with almost any imperfection in a home if you love the neighborhood and your neighbors.
 You can change almost everything else.
 But, once bought, you cannot change your home's location.
-When you go house hunting, consider any potential home's proximity to your work, the charm of the neighborhood, how the home is situated on the lot, ease of access, noise from neighbors, traffic, or pets, and access to parks, shopping, schools, and public transportation.
+When you go house hunting, consider any potential home's proximity to your work, the charm of the neighborhood, how the home is situated on the lot, ease of access, noise from neighbors, traffic, and pets, as well as access to parks, shopping, schools, and public transportation.

-Beyond location, look at the particular site of the home.
+Beyond location, look at the site of the home.
 If the home is on a hill does it have a view, a walkout basement, or lots of stairs to climb?
 Do neighbors' windows look directly into the home?
 Is the yard suitable for kids, pets, gardening, or other uses?
-Is access to the property safe regarding driveway elevation, stairs up to (or down to) the front door?
+Is access to the property safe regarding driveway elevation or stairs to the front door?

 Be sure the neighborhood, and not just the house, meets your expectations.

 Your home should reflect your lifestyle.
 Do you live a laid-back life?
-Then you might not want a formal Victorian or Tudor style home.
+Then you might not want a formal Victorian or Tudor-style home.
 Something simpler and more contemporary might be in order.
 Look at the exterior features.
-A brick home is easier to maintain, unless you live in an earthquake-prone area!
-Is the roof in good condition?
+A brick home is easier to maintain, unless, of course, you live in an earthquake-prone area.
+Ask yourself whether the roof in good condition.
 Is the landscaping attractive and are the sidewalks leading to the home safe?

 You may be thinking about buying your dream home.
 But is your dream home impractical?
-Do you really need 4 bedrooms and 4 baths when you live alone?
+Do you really need four bedrooms and four baths when you live alone?
 A large home can give you the extra space you've always wanted for a home office or crafts or art projects.
 But you'll pay higher heating bills and have higher taxes.
-It will take more furniture to furnish and money to decorate.
+It will take more furniture to fill it and money to decorate.
 Think about how the new home space will be used and whether it will fit your lifestyle now and in the future.

 Decide how many bedrooms and bathrooms you really need, and only look at homes that meet your criteria.